Warwick Build Guide by PsiGuard

 If you're using manual (normal) casting, you'll need to click-and-hold the target until Warwick reaches the target.
 If you're using quick-cast, you'll need to hold down the Q key until he latches on.

-Some abilities like Jarvan IV's Demacian Standard and Dragon Strike combo can be easily followed, while others like Flash require a little prediction to pull off.
+Some abilities like Jarvan IV's Demacian Standard and Dragon Strike combo are predictable and can be easily followed, while others like Flash require a little prediction to pull off.

 Blood Hunt's power is largely contained in its passive effects.
 Out-of-combat movement speed allows Warwick to show up to fights and chase target that most junglers wouldn't be able to catch, while the bonus attack speed makes him much more effective at fighting targets who are already below half.

-The active portion of this ability isn't terribly reliable since it only Blood Hunts the nearest enemy champion, which sometimes isn't in the direction you want.
-Nevertheless it can be useful for reaching enemies that aren't low enough to be passively Blood Hunted.
+The active portion of this ability isn't terribly reliable since it only Blood Hunts the nearest enemy champion, which sometimes isn't the target you want or the direction you want.
+Nevertheless it can be useful for reaching enemies that aren't low enough to be passively Blood Hunted, as well as granting the attack speed bonus against the hunted target.
 Your enemies will hear an audio cue when you are Blood Hunting them, so keep in mind that activating this ability will signal to your enemy that you're nearby and probably chasing them.

 Be sure to activate Blood Hunt (if you don't have a passive trail already) before casting Infinite Duress, since the extra movement speed will add to your ultimate's range.